ScootKit/CustomDCBot/README.md

 * `fields`: Fields of the embed, must be an array of [EmbedFieldData](https://discord.js.org/#/docs/main/stable/typedef/EmbedFieldData) (optional)
 * `footer`:  Footer value (optional, default: global footer value)
+* `footerImgUrl`:  URL to image of the footer (optional, default: global footer value)

 The footer of the embed is global and is defined in your global `strings.json` file.
 The timestamp is set automatically to the current time.